 Faculty Advisor, Generation Action: A Student Activism Branch of Planned Parenthood, Emory University, 2018-2019

 Graduate Student Mentor, Department of English, Emory University, 2014-2018

 Certificate Program Representative, Women's, Gender, and Sexuality Studies Graduate Committee, Emory University, 2014-7

 Kemp Malone Lecture Committee, Emory University (chair in 2015-6), 2013-2017

 Co-organizer, Twentieth-Century Poetry Reading Group, Emory University, 2013-2015

 Co-coordinator, English Graduate Recruitment, Emory University, January 2013

 Spanish (proficient in speaking and reading)

-Other information, including references, complete contact information, affiliations, and more, are available on the print or PDF version of my CV.
+Other information, including references, complete contact information, professional affiliations, and more, are available on the print or PDF version of my CV.
 If you are interested in a copy, please feel welcome to contact me.